 - Liquidated damages.
 When damages are too difficult to calculate, the contract can specify a predetermined dollar amount of damages to be recovered in case of breach of contract.
 These damages are known as liquidated damages and must be specified at the time of entering into the contract and are valid as long as are reasonable and not acting like a penalty.

-Contact us, your business attorney in Florida, to help you determine how much can you sue for breach of contract and assist you with you breach of contract claims.
+Contact us or schedule a consultation with your business attorney in Miami, Florida USA to help you determine how much can you sue for breach of contract and assist you with you breach of contract claims.